nickbabcock/Pdoxcl2Sharp/README.md

 ## Style of File

-This section describes in more detail how the styles of files that can be parsed.
+This section describes in more detail the style of files that can be parsed.

 The most important characters to the parser are `=`, `"`, `}`, `{`, `#`, `,`, and
 whitespace.
 Let's call this set lexemes.
 The complement of lexemes is the